tink-ab/tink-money-manager-android/customization-guide.md

 </style>
 ```

+# Customize strings
+You can customize the text shown in the finance overview UI by overriding the string resources that are publicly available in the Tink PFM UI.
+Follow the [string customization guide](/string-customization-guide.md) to set this up.

 # Customize Overview Features
 You can customize the various sections shown in the Overview screen by creating an `OverviewFeatures` instance and setting a list of features you want to show.
 ```kotlin